mhaack/mh-site/src/content/halloween-fire-pumpkin/index.md

 -   A cutting knife
 -   A marker
 -   Soldering iron with solder
--   Tools to construct the flame throwing mechanism
+-   Tools to construct the flame-throwing mechanism

 ## The flamethrower

 Ok, again: only build this if you have read the warning and are sure what you are doing!

-The key element of this project is burning penetrating fluid which if sprayed direct into a candle burns like a small flamethrower.
+The key element of this project is burning penetrating fluid which if sprayed directly into a candle burns like a small flamethrower.

 There are multiple ways to build the flamethrower.
 I used old wood pieces covered with aluminum foil to mount the spray can and candle.
 Maybe not the optimal solution but working, using metal parts would be a slightly better way.